Clients#

 • client_cert_key (str, optional) – Path to client side certificate key file.

-• poll_backoff_min (float, default=0.05) – Problem status is polled with exponential back-off schedule.
-Duration of the first interval (between first and second poll) is set to poll_backoff_min seconds.
+• poll_backoff_min (float, default=0.05) – When problem status is polled with exponential back-off schedule, the duration of the first interval (between first and second poll) is set to poll_backoff_min seconds.

-• poll_backoff_max (float, default=60) – Problem status is polled with exponential back-off schedule.
-Maximum back-off period is limited to poll_backoff_max seconds.
+• poll_backoff_max (float, default=60) – When problem status is polled with exponential back-off schedule, the maximum back-off period is limited to poll_backoff_max seconds.

 • poll_backoff_base (float, default=1.3) –

-Problem status is polled with exponential back-off schedule.
-The exponential function base is defined with poll_backoff_base.
+When problem status is polled with exponential back-off schedule, the exponential function base is defined with poll_backoff_base.
 Interval between poll_idx and poll_idx + 1 is given with:

 poll_backoff_min * poll_backoff_base ** poll_idx